 TALK – Dimensions of the sense of Self (I-manifestation) and its relation to hypersensitivity.

-Strengthening the I-manifestation is considered to be a strong remedy against many mental disorders and other illnesses, and is the basis of all spiritual work.
-Aspects of strengthening our ‘I’ and the correlations between a strong I-manifestation and our health and illnesses will be explored using the example of hypersensitivity.
+Strengthening the I-manifestation is considered to be a powerful remedy against many mental disorders and other illnesses and is the basis of all spiritual work.
+Aspects of strengthening our ‘I’ and the correlations between a strong I-manifestation and our health and diseases will be explored using the example of hypersensitivity.

-WORKSHOP – How can I become aware of the strength of my own I-manifestation?
+WORKSHOP – How can I become aware of the strength of my I-manifestation?

 - Am I “the master of my house”?